Big Star Copywriting

 2. Site architecture: get your hierarchy right.

 I’m not going to talk much about site architecture here as it’s a technical issue that your developer also needs to play a part in.
-But it still deserves a place in our Ecommerce SEO checklist, and here’s why:
+But it still deserves a place in our E-commerce SEO checklist, and here’s why:

 Home > Electric Guitars> Gibson Guitars> Flying V

-Then you have a path that gets you from A to B and back again as simply as possible.
+Then, you have a path that gets you from A to B and back again as simply as possible.

 Your keyword research above should inform this process, but you should also look at your current stats to see which pages get the most traffic and ensure these are as high up in the user journey as possible.